algoo/preview-generator/README.rst

 .. code:: console

-  apt-get install libjpeg-dev libjpeg-dev python3-pythonmagick inkscape pip install wand pillow PyPDF2 python-magic pyexifinfo packaging
+  apt-get install libjpeg-dev libjpeg-dev python3-pythonmagick inkscape pip install wand Pillow PyPDF2 python-magic pyexifinfo packaging

 If you need to preview scribus `.sla` files you will need scribus >= 1.5.
 If it's not available in your distribution you can use an AppImage.